MicrosoftDocs/winrt-api/windows.ui.input.inking/inkinputprocessingconfiguration_mode.md

 # Windows.UI.Input.Inking.InkInputProcessingConfiguration.Mode

 ## -description
-Gets or sets how the [InkPresenter](inkpresenter.md) object handles input (standard and modified) on its associated [InkCanvas](../windows.ui.xaml.controls/inkcanvas.md) control.
+Gets or sets how the [InkPresenter](inkpresenter.md) object renders secondrary input from a pen barrel button, pen eraser tip, right mouse button, or similar on its associated [InkCanvas](../windows.ui.xaml.controls/inkcanvas.md) control.

-> [!NOTE]
-> Standard input is not modified with a secondary affordance, such as a pen barrel button, right mouse button, or similar.

-Input can be handled as standard ink or erase strokes, or it can be passed as [UnprocessedInput](inkpresenter_unprocessedinput.md) through to your app for custom processing.
+By default, this secondary input is processed as primary input and rendered as an [InkStroke](inkstroke.md) (see remarks).

 ## -property-value
 The input behavior.

 ## -remarks
+To pass input as [UnprocessedInput](inkpresenter_unprocessedinput.md) through to your app for custom processing, set [RightDragAction](inkinputprocessingconfiguration_rightdragaction.md) to [LeaveUnprocessed](inkinputrightdragaction.md).

 ## -examples